 WDGT Steering Committee

 Judy Bentley is South Seattle College emeritus faculty and a Pacific Northwest historian.
-She taught composition, literature, and Pacific Northwest History for more than 20 years at South Seattle College, which included a history of the Duwamish River.
+She taught composition, literature, and Pacific Northwest History for more than 20 years at the college, which included a history of the Duwamish River.
 In association with the Delridge Neighborhoods Development Association, she conducted an oral history project about the history of Delridge.
 She is also an avid hiker who has authored Hiking Washington’s History and Walking Washington’s History: Ten Cities, both published by the University of Washington Press.